HOW TO DEAL WITH BULLYING AT SCHOOL + MY EXPERIENCE

 7. Lastly and most importantly, find someone to talk to.
 Whether it’s a family member, teacher or friend, you should always tell someone if you’re being bullied, ESPECIALLY if it’s physical.
 You can also tell the police if you are assaulted in any way.
 Keep a log of everything that happens so you have a written timeline to show someone.

 My experience with bullies was never physical, thankfully.
 But words hurt as much as punches sometimes and I did suffer considerably because of it.
 I was never a well-liked person at school; I wasn’t thin and beautiful like the popular girls and didn’t have the latest styles or long straight hair or even the cool school trousers.
 I was clever and worked hard at school and was generally seen as a bit weird, so I often got called names.
-When I was in year ten (age fifteen) I got a boyfriend (somehow) and was the subject of gossip and rumours, with my nude photos – I hadn’t taken any – being spread around the school and my presumed sexual activities being talked about in whispers in every corridor.
+When I was in year ten (age fifteen) I got a boyfriend (somehow) and was the subject of gossip and rumours, with my nude photos – I hadn’t taken any, but he had taken some of me without my permission – being spread around the school and my presumed sexual activities being talked about in whispers in every corridor.
 When we broke up a year later, the rumours increased and the ex-boyfriend turned everyone against me so I was alone.

 I have a separate post about why I dropped out of university (partly due to bullying), which I will be updating and reposting later in the month, but I hope I helped even just one person with this post.